mk-fg/pretty-yaml/README.md

-pyaml: Pretty YAML serialization
+pretty-yaml: Pretty YAML serialization
 --------------------

-YAML is generally nice an easy format to read if it was written by humans.
+YAML is generally nice an easy format to read *if* it was written by humans.

 Unfortunately, by default, available serializers seem to not care about that aspect, producing correct but less-readable (and format allows for json-style